swcarpentry/DEPRECATED-bc/lessons/swc-git/tutorial.md

 and half the reason Wolfman went to the trouble of forking the repository on GitHub.
 Dracula,
-or anyone else involved in the project, can give Wolfman on what he is trying to do: this function is too long, that one contains a bug, there's a special case that isn't being handled anywhere,
+or anyone else involved in the project, can now give Wolfman feedback on what he is trying to do: this function is too long, that one contains a bug, there's a special case that isn't being handled anywhere,